-However, after "rejecting" the encounter theory, description of grazing was based on a saturation curve, similar to Michaelis-Menten kinetics, using a temperature dependent maximum feeding rate coefficient, with the same temperature dependency as for respiration and remineralization.
-The governing equations are given in Fedra (1981).
+However, after "rejection" of the encounter theory, description of grazing was based on a saturation curve, similar to Michaelis-Menten kinetics, using a temperature-dependent maximum feeding rate coefficient, with the same temperature dependency as for respiration and remineralization.
+The governing equations are given in Fedra (1981b, c).

 This version was also subjected to the Monte Carlo simulation procedure described above.
 The resulting response was analyzed accordingly.
-The introduction of a second trophic level in Model 2 now allowed a reproduction of the wellknown oscillatory behavior of predator-prey systems, and thus enabled fulfillment of condition 2, requiring two phytoplankton peaks.
-However, this version was incapable of producing enough algae carbon over the year, thus violating condition 6 (see Table 4).
-This is simply due to the fact that only at comparatively low primary productivity levels the system was stable enough to stay within the behavioral bounds specified.
-The output or constraint variable yearly primary production showed a strong positive correlation with the zooplankton grazing coefficient (parameter 6 in Table 4) and zooplankton respiration (parameter 7), which is a major source of nutrient recycling.
+The introduction of a second trophic level in Model 2 now allowed a reproduction of the well known oscillatory behavior of predator-prey systems, and thus permitted fulfillment of condition 3, requiring two phytoplankton peaks.
+However, this version was incapable of producing enough algal carbon over the year, thus violating condition 6 (Table 4).
+This is simply due to the fact that only at comparatively low primary productivity levels was the system stable enough to stay within the behavioral bounds specified.
+The output or constraint variable yearly primary production showed a strong positive correlation with the zooplankton grazing coefficient (parameter 6 in Table 4) and zooplankton respiration (parameter 8), which is a major source of nutrient recycling.
 This directly points to the positive feedback loop in these processes, and the resulting stability problems in this version of the model.